 Use and Auditing of the SARAnet Database

-CROs shall update the SARAnet Database on the status of their project responses regularly, at least every two weeks when possible.
+CROs shall update the SARAnet Database on the status of their project responses regularly, at least every two weeks, barring absences due to vacation, training, etc. Circumstances preventing the delay of an update should be documented in the next update.
 CROs should maintain contact with other personnel to include updates of coordinated responses to projects in the database.

 CRO Sergeants will review or audit the SARANet Database monthly to ensure that SARA projects are properly documented.